HFX132 Livestock Biology

 Course responsible can be contacted on email.
 Relevant literature for all topics will be available on Canvas

 Breeding/genetics: Relevant literature for all topics will be available on Canvas

 Nutrition: «Fôringslære» (2007), Torger Gjefsen and PowerPoints ("Animal Nutrition", McDonald et al, 2011 (7th edition) will be used later in the education and it can be used as supplementary literature)

 Ethology: An introduction to animal behaviour, Aubrey Manning and Marian Stamp Dawkins

 Students are working in groups of 4-5 on an interdisciplinary project.
-Students choose the topic of their project ad it should focus on a current issue related to livestock biology.
-The project should be presented and evaluate by fellow students and teachers in the course.
+Students choose the topic of their project and it should focus on a current issue related to livestock biology.
+The project should be presented and evaluated by fellow students and teachers in the course.

 3 hours written exam.
 Mark A-F.